Assisting individuals in a broad spectrum of legal matters In New Jersey Since 1955

 Special Needs Trusts

-- Third Party Special Needs Trusts: Distributed via will or trust, a third party special needs trust is created using a parent’s assets as part of their estate plan.
+- Third-Party Special Needs Trusts: Distributed via will or trust, a third-party special needs trust is created using a parent’s assets as part of their estate plan.

 Getting Help With Special Needs Planning

-Call us today at (732) 253-4512 or contact us online.
-Your initial consultation is free.
-You can schedule an appointment at one of our office locations across New Jersey.
+Call us today at (908) 561-5577 or contact us.
+Your initial consultation will take place over the phone, and you can schedule an appointment at one of our office locations across New Jersey.